rachelslaybaugh/shell-novice/06-find.md

 > ## Matching `ose.dat` but not `temp`
 >
 > The `-v` flag to `grep` inverts pattern matching, so that only lines
-> which do *not* match the pattern are printed.
+> that do *not* match the pattern are printed.
 Given that, which of
 > the following commands will find all files in `/data` whose names
 > end in `ose.dat` (e.g., `sucrose.dat` or `maltose.dat`), but do
 > *not* contain the word `temp`?